tomgransden/StateManagementSpike/README.md

 # StateManagementSpike
-A starter project for state management
+A starter project for state management - it has been created with Typescript, React Navigation and the new React Native architecture enabled.

 ## Building the project
 `yarn install`